Jewel Marketing

 Of course, social channels loathe repetition, and they may decrease your reach if you post again organically using the same link, but any organic post with a link is already relatively handicapped compared to a linkless post, so a little more won't make much difference.

-3. Repurpose Blog Content In A PDF Version
+3. Repurpose Blog Content in a PDF Version

-You can also create PDF versions of high-value articles, maybe as a longer "director's cut" dressed up with a few callouts, figures, factoids, and a glossy layout, which you can then post to social media and/or send out with an email.
+You can create PDF versions of high-value articles, maybe as a longer "director's cut" dressed up with a few callouts, figures, factoids, and a glossy layout, which you can post to social media and/or send out with an email.

 This is particularly useful for longer blogs, as the option of downloading something and reading it later is often an easier sell than insisting someone on their smartphone commit to a twelve-minute read right on the spot.
 And longer blogs tend to be more special and more thorough anyway, making them more amenable to this sort of embellishment.

-And what's more, you can also repurpose multiple shorter blog articles around a particular topic by combining them into a longer PDF and giving it the same glossy treatment.
+You can also repurpose multiple shorter blog articles around a particular topic by combining them into a longer PDF and giving it the same glossy treatment.
 This is a good way to conjure up something epic without having to start from scratch.

 Repurposing articles into audio-only versions can be good if you're selling to an industry that isn't always at their desks, enabling them to listen while in a vehicle or on their feet.
-However, don't count on some AI to automatically narrate it in an engaging way, yet.

-5. Repurpose Blog Content As Personal Social Media Posts
+5. Repurpose Blog Content as Personal Social Media Posts

 Listicle-type articles like this one are good candidates for such treatment.
-For example, if I were to repurpose this article, I'd use most of the opening paragraph, each bullet point, and a one or two sentence section summary under each bullet point.
+For example, if I were to repurpose this article, I'd use most of the opening paragraph, each bullet point, and a one-or-two-sentence section summary under each bullet point.

 And as an added bonus, such personal-style content can be a good way to kickstart an employee advocacy program.
 Because when the CEO or other leaders make an effort on social, it sets an example for others to follow.

-6. Revamp & Rewrite Older Articles
+6. Revamp and Rewrite Older Articles

-When it comes to B2B and/or technology, nothing is truly evergreen.
-Information falls out of date, often quickly.
-And your own views evolve and change over time.
-Therefore, maybe once a year, at a time when you're not overly busy, take a little time to review your articles that are at least a year old and see if any of them can be given a new lease on life by being updated, repackaged, or rewritten.
+Therefore, maybe once a year, at a time when you're not busy, review your articles that are at least a year old and see if any of them can be given a new lease on life by being updated, repackaged, or rewritten.
 Or revamped using an SEO tool.

 Now fly blogging eagle, fly.